-Our goal is to develop an electrode that has a uniform coating of stabilized lithium metal powder.
+The goal of this project is to develop an electrode with a uniform coating of stabilized lithium metal powder.
+To achieve this goal we must be able to reach the following objectives: Uniformity of roughly 20% for a thickness of 150μm, ability to apply a sufficient coat onto the electrode, ability to apply a coat in less than 10 minutes, ability coat electrodes of varying sizes, and a process that is semi-automatic.
 To execute this process, our intent is to design a prototype machine that will handle the lithium metal powder safely while applying a coat of specified thickness to the surface of a metal sheet that will be later cut into an anode.